Alan Osmond

 Alan Ralph Osmond (born June 22, 1949) is an American former singer and musician.
-He is best known for being a member of the family musical group The Osmonds, who were discovered in 1961 by Jay Emerson Williams, Andy Williams's father, at a performance at Disneyland which was being filmed for the Disneyland After Dark episode of Walt Disney's Wonderful World of Color.
+He is best known for being a member of the family musical group The Osmonds.
 At the time, Alan (age 12) and his brothers were performing as the Osmond Brothers Boys' Quartet.

-Life and career
+Early life

 Osmond was born in Ogden, Utah, the son of Olive May (née Davis; 1925–2004) and George Virl Osmond (1917–2007).
 He was the oldest of the seven siblings who could sing, as the two oldest brothers, Virl and Tom, are hearing impaired.

+Music career

+Starting in 1958, Alan and three of his younger brothers (Wayne, Merrill, and Jay in their respective age orders) began singing as a barbershop quartet.
+In 1961, the group headed to Los Angeles to audition for The Lawrence Welk Show only for host Lawrence Welk to refuse to hear them sing; they met the Lennon Sisters at this audition, who directed them to Disneyland, where they found paying work as performers.
+It was at Disnelyand that Jay Emerson Williams, Andy Williams's father, discovered the group.
+In 1962, the four Osmonds were cast over a seven-year period on NBC's The Andy Williams Show, a musical variety program They also appeared in nine episodes of the 1963–1964 ABC western television series, The Travels of Jaimie McPheeters, with Alan in the role of young Micah Kissel.

-During much of the Osmonds' career, Alan, being the oldest of the group, was the band's behind-the-scenes leader, playing piano and guitar, co-writing many of their songs, co-producing most of their recordings and arranging the dance choreography (he nevertheless seldom sang anything more than backing vocals, in contrast to his younger brothers).
-He mostly stopped performing with the group after 2007, and what he has professed to be his final performance with them was October 13, 2018, at Neal Blaisdell Arena in Honolulu.
+During much of the Osmonds' career, Alan, being the oldest of the group, was the band's creative leader, playing piano and guitar, co-writing many of their songs with Merrill, co-producing most of their recordings and arranging the dance choreography (he nevertheless seldom sang anything more than backing vocals, in contrast to his younger brothers).

-Four of the Osmonds (Alan, Wayne, Merrill and Jay) were cast over a seven-year period on NBC's The Andy Williams Show.
-They also appeared in nine episodes of the 1963–1964 ABC western television series, The Travels of Jaimie McPheeters, with Alan in the role of young Micah Kissel.
-The series starred then 12-year-old Kurt Russell on a wagon train headed to the American West.
+He mostly stopped performing with the group after 2007, and what he has professed to be his final performance with them was October 13, 2018, at Neal Blaisdell Arena in Honolulu, although, Alan did appear for a get-together with Jay, Wayne and Merrill in 2019, as per request for their sister Marie Osmond's 60th birthday.
+He was still writing songs at the time of his last performances, including a composition to celebrate the centennial anniversary of Orem, Utah.

 Personal life

-After a brief courtship with singer Karen Carpenter, Osmond married Suzanne Pinegar on July 16, 1974.
-He and Suzanne have eight sons, who perform as the Osmond Brothers Second Generation: Michael Alan (born 1975); Nathan George (born 1977); Douglas Kenneth (born 1978); David Levi (born 1979); Scott Merrill (born 1981); Jonathon Pinegar (born 1983); Alexander Thomas (born 1988); and Tyler James (born 1990).
-Alan, like all the Osmonds, is a member of the Church of Jesus Christ of Latter-day Saints; seven of his sons have served LDS missions, while the youngest son Tyler did not serve.
+Alan, like all the Osmonds, is a member of The Church of Jesus Christ of Latter-day Saints.